Facing

 Miseyieki means no one will ever dare to mess with him.
 When

-the warriors attend ceremonies in other communities, they will
+the warriors attend ceremonies in other communities, they would

 Where

-The lions are abundant throughout Maasailand.
+The lions were abundant throughout Maasailand.
 Their typical

 search ranges from 20 minutes to 10 hours.
 The Maasai warriors